Shopify/js-buy-sdk/README.md

 yarn install shopify-buy@3
 ```

+## How validate that I am using v3.0?

-To validate that the upgrade was successful, open your `package.json` and make sure the `shopify-buy` dependecy is now set to `3.0.0`.
+To validate that the upgrade was successful or that your are using v3.0, open your `package.json` and make sure the `shopify-buy` dependecy is set to `3.0.0` or higher.

+In addition you can check that the client is using the Cart API by monitoring the network tab on your preferred developer tools when adding a line item to the cart.
+If you see that the operation performed was `cartLinesAdd` rather than `checkoutCreate`, then you are using v3.0.

 ## Updated SDK Checkout interface